About Our Community

-You’ll find that our staff works here because they’re adamant about being part of a team that feels like family, with members dedicated to the best care and service to our extended family – that is, to you and your family.
+You’ll find that our staff works here because they’re adamant about being part of a team that feels like family, with members dedicated to the best care and service to our extended family which is to say, you and your family.
 Throughout the community, you’ll see walls of certificates showcasing the longevity of our staff.
-At the time of writing, over 10% of our team members (nurses, certified nurse aides, managers and servers) have worked here over 10 years, and fully a third are in their fifth year or greater as part of our team.
+At the time of writing, over 10% of our team members (nurses, certified nurse aides, managers and servers) have worked here over 10 years and fully a third are in their fifth year or greater as part of our team.
 Many of our CNAs who continue their training to become nurses choose to work as an RN Wellness Nurse in Assisted Living, or as an LPN or RN in our Skilled Nursing Center.

 We staff according to resident needs in each neighborhood.
-In our Nursing and Rehabilitation Center, under the direction of our knowledgeable physicians, skilled Speech, Occupational and Physical Therapists work together with our dedicated nurses, caring certified nurse assistants, to provide care and assistance 24 hours per day.
-In Assisted Living and Memory Care, rest assured that our trained Resident Assistants (CNAs) are here day and night for daily help or in case of emergency.
+In our Nursing and Rehabilitation Center and under the direction of our knowledgeable physicians, skilled Speech, Occupational and Physical Therapists work together with our dedicated nurses and caring certified nurse assistants to provide care and assistance 24 hours per day.
+Rest assured that in Assisted Living and Memory Care, our trained Resident Assistants (CNAs) are here day and night for daily help or in case of emergency.

-Our Registered Wellness Nurses are here each day (weekends, too!) from 9 AM to 5 PM, for regular wellness visits, to coordinate care with your doctor, or a checkup if you’re feeling less than 100%.
-While we have excellent long-term staff, and great staffing ratios, we think it’s most important that you know specifically how that translates into actual service and time spent with you (or your loved one), meeting your needs and desires.
+Our Registered Wellness Nurses are here every day (even weekends) from 9 AM to 5 PM for regular wellness visits, to coordinate care with your doctor or a checkup if you’re feeling less than 100%.
+While we have excellent long-term staff and great staffing ratios, we think it’s most important that you know specifically how that translates into actual service and time spent with you (or your loved one), meeting your needs and desires.
 Schedule a personal evaluation with one of our Wellness Nurses to find out more.